-In this special concert Malcolm Creese, Tim Garland and Gwilym Simcock continue their fruitful association with one of the finest collegiate choirs in the country, directed by Rupert Gough, with two concerts this autumn.
+Malcolm Creese, Tim Garland and Gwilym Simcock continue their fruitful association with the Royal Holloway Choir, directed by Rupert Gough, with two concerts this autumn.
 The first is on 30th October at Royal Holloway College in Egham, and the second is in Dorchester Abbey, near Oxford on 1st November.
 Music from seven centuries will be performed, including a unique arrangement of Gregorio Allegri's famous 'Miserere Mei' and works by Henry Purcell, Tim Garland and Gwilym Simcock.
 The trio will also play a short tribute to the extraordinary trumpeter and composer Kenny Wheeler who sadly died recently.

 THE KING'S SINGERS AND ACOUSTIC TRIANGLE: LULLABY OF BIRDLAND

 A Tribute to Sir Richard Rodney Bennett and Sir George Shearing

 For two concerts in June 2013, The King's Singers joined forces with Acoustic Triangle - Malcolm Creese (double bass), Tim Garland (saxophones) and Gwilym Simcock (piano) - to pay tribute to two legendary musicians, Richard Rodney Bennett and George Shearing, in concerts at Cadogan Hall in London and St. John the Evangelist in Oxford.